Floor Care in the Age of Coronavirus was prepared for client Kaivac

 “One way to help eliminate this ‘underappreciated source of pathogens’ is to stop mopping floors.
 Mops can spread contamination.
-Floor cleaning alternatives that do not involve mops should be selected.
+Floor care cleaning alternatives that do not involve mops should be selected.
 It’s more important today than ever before.”

 Additional Kaivac information can be found here.